Home | FAQ Search: Advanced | Person | Company | Type | Class Login

 Chuck Zitur

-I am a tool collector with a leaning towards drilling devices and screwdrivers.
-I have been actively collecting antique tools since 1990.
-I enjoy the hunt for tools but also relish the research that follows.
-I am currently working on a website at http://www.toolchuck.com which focuses on boring tools of all sorts.
-It may never be done.
-I am a member of EAIA and M-WTCA.
-I really have no marketable computer skills living a mostly WYSIWYG existence on the web.
-I am the customer service manager for a janitorial supply company in Billings, Montana.
-As well as old tools I also like doodling with computer graphic programs and playing my old flat top Lyle guitar.
+Chuck was a tool collector with a leaning towards drilling devices and screwdrivers.
+He started actively collecting antique tools in 1990.
+He maintained his own website with information on boring tools of all sorts, and was a member of EAIA and M-WTCA.
+During the day he was the customer service manager for a janitorial supply company in Billings, Montana.
+His hobbies included old tools, computer graphics, and playing his old flat top Lyle guitar.
+He lost his valiant battle with cancer in November 2005.